 Slow Cooker Italian Beef is the perfect easy recipe

-Maybe it’s just a personal preference, or maybe it’s just the anticipation you build up because of the maddeningly delicious smells coming from the kitchen all day with this one… but while Instant Pot Italian beef is good, Italian beef in the Crock Pot is definitely better.
 The 8-10 hour cooking time means that it’s easy to throw the (four!) ingredients into your slow cooker before work, too, and you’ll come back home to an amazingly good & fully cooked dinner.
-Serve your slow cooker Italian beef sandwiches with something like a bagged green salad, fruit, and chips on the side for a super easy meal.
+Serve your slow cooker Italian beef sandwiches with something like a bagged green salad, fruit, and/or chips on the side for a super easy meal.

 Plus, you may even have leftovers for tomorrow: Italian beef makes great quesadillas.

-This Crock-Pot Italian beef is so much better than the Italian beef you can buy in the frozen tubs, guys — there’s really no comparison.
+This Crock-Pot Italian beef is so much better than the Italian beef you can buy in the frozen tubs, guys.
+There’s really no comparison.
 If you give it a try, let me know what you think!

 Slow Cooker Italian Beef, printable recipe